Children and Families

 Support for Families in Birmingham

-- Coffee mornings and support groups: we currently offer day time support groups in the North and South of the city (Sutton Coldfield and Northfield) and a monthly evening dad’s group at our Kings Norton office
+- On-line support groups: we currently offer monthly day time support groups for the North and South of the city (via Zoom) and a monthly evening Dad’s group (via Zoom)

 Teens Autism Confident Programme

 Funded by the Health and Wellbeing Fund and Birmingham and Solihull Clinical Commissioning Group.